 Activating Widgets in WordPress

 To activate a widget, select Appearance>Widgets from the site’s dashboard.
-This opens the widgets panel, with options including menus, calendars, tag clouds, and text.
+This opens the widgets panel, with options including a menu, calendar, tag cloud, and text.
 Simply click on a widget and drag it to the desired location, then click and drag to reorder widgets in that space.
 Alternatively, your theme may include an Add Widget button and a Reorder option.
 To deactivate an existing widget, simply drag it back to the Inactive Widgets space to use later or not at all.

 Active widgets can be customized by clicking the down arrow next to the widget’s name, which opens a menu of options specific to that widget.
 Users can add a title, insert new content, or change the parameters of a widget.
 When changes are saved, WordPress automatically updates the page to include the new widget and its updated content.
 You can edit, delete, or add Widgets at any time throughout the life of a site.

 Installing New Widgets

 The Text widget is an open widget that can be used to add text such as a blog author bio or site information, but it can also contain content ranging from video and images to external links, buttons, and shortcodes for a variety of features such as image galleries and slideshows.

 To add content to a Text widget, activate the widget by moving it to the desired location.
 Click the down arrow to edit the widget.
 In the text box that appears, type or paste in any text-based content, or insert links or shortcodes for other kinds of content.
 Click Save and the resulting content is displayed on the site’s pages and posts.
 The Text widget can be used as often as needed to add different kinds of content in any widget location.